karawin/Ka-Radio/README.md

 <br/>
 Bugs resolved:<br/>
 - a problem on the web interface close resolved.<br/>
+A lot!<br/>
+1.4.1 crashed on stations reload and some other occasions.<br/>
+Improved: the second AP connection.<br/>
+Improved: low bitrate stations meta decoding.<br/>
+cli.list modified.
+Now for a complete listing, each line begins with CLI.LISTNUM to avoid interference with addons.<br/>
 <br/>
 ### Release 1.3.4 - Built on 2017/07/11
 Bugs removed:<br/>